nat-n/poethepoet/docs/guides/args_guide.rst

    If set to a number, then the argument will accept *exactly* that number of values.

-   For positional aguments, only the last positional argument may have the ``multiple`` option set.
+   For positional arguments, only the last positional argument may have the ``multiple`` option set.

    This option is not compatible with arguments with type ``boolean`` since these are interpreted as flags.
 However multiple ones or zeros can be passed to an argument of type "integer" for similar effect.

    The values provided to an argument with the ``multiple`` option set are available on the environment as a string of whitespace separated values.
 For script tasks, the values will be provided to your python function as a list of values.
-In a cmd task the values can be passed as separate arugments to the task via templating as in the following example.
+In a cmd task the values can be passed as separate arguments to the task via templating as in the following example.

    .. code-block:: toml